 A couple of years ago, I shared two posts about visiting Dragonstone, the Targaryen island fortress from Game of Thrones.
 Of course, I didn’t really visit a fictional location – rather, I visited the two spectacular filming locations in Spain, Itzurun Beach and San Juan de Gaztelugatxe.

 A couple of weeks ago, I went on a writing holiday with three fabulous friends to my third Game Of Thrones location, the beautiful medieval walled city of Dubrovnik, which stood in for Kings Landing in the show.
-All of us being fans of the show, we decided to book a two hour guided tour taking in many of the famous locations from the show.
+All of us being GOT fans, we decided to book a two hour guided tour taking in many of the famous locations from the show.

 Of course Dubrovnik, a World Heritage site, was a tourist draw long before the Lannisters came to town and, according to our fabulous tour guide, Eva, the hugely popular HBO show hasn’t really done much to change visitor numbers to Dubrovnik.
 As she put it, ‘the city was already at capacity.’

 Eva was uniquely qualified to be our guide, having worked as the stand-in for Cersei, Danaerys and several other of the main female characters on the show, as well as being a Production Assistant to the showrunners, Dan and David.
 She’d been part of the show since the very beginning, and so was the perfect person to take us around the fictional Kings Landing.

 We stood on the Shame steps, looking up to where the fictional Sept of Baelor stands in the show, and listened to bells ring out across the city from the towers used in the show to signal the Lannisters’ (ultimately futile) surrender.